All About Tax Preparers

 The states with the most job growth for Tax Preparer are Tennessee, Utah, and Nevada.
 Watch out if you plan on working in Maine, Missouri, or Wyoming.
 These states have the worst job growth for this type of profession.

-Tax Preparer Salary
+Salary for a Tax Preparer

 The typical yearly salary for Tax Preparers is somewhere between $20,550 and $81,720.